pioneercoders/tutorials/python/06-basic-programs/README.md

 <details>
-    <summary>Write a function check given number is prime or not.</summary>
+    <summary>Write a program to check given number is prime or not.</summary>
     <p>

 ```python